rosemaryturtle/city-scan-automation/frontend/README.md

 This directory renders a City Scan as a static site webpage filled with backend-generated source material (to be located in `mnt/`), using [Quarto](https://quarto.org).

 The primary file is `index.qmd` which Quarto converts to HTML; `index.qmd` is a markdown document with additional capacity to execute chunks of R, Python and Observable-flavored JavaScript (OJS).
-(Right now the QMD is written in R and OJS but the R could be converted to Python.)
+(Currently, the document is written in R and OJS.)

 This directory includes both the files for creating a scan (and a template for other scans), and the files for building the scan using Google Cloud.
 First we will look into creating a scan and its template, and then we will complicate things by doing so in Docker and on Google Cloud.